DrVogtster/QPDE-FV-WENO/README.md

 2. Errors are displayed in the terminal.

-Quantum runs:
-See folder named "Quantum"

-Very similar workflow to the "Classical" instructions
+For quantum algorithm call in euler_hb within the Quantum folder:

-1)One can change epsilon (upper bound on numerical error between the numerical and exact solution, delta (1-delta is probability this upper bound is satisfied)  (see quantum algorithm for details))
+1) One can change epsilon (upper bound on numerical error between the numerical and exact solution, delta (1-delta is probability this upper bound is satisfied)  (see quantum algorithm for details))
 2) One can also change n_samples (degree of legendre polynomial used in gauss-quadature) - but we set n_samples=2 to recover a 2*n_samples=4th order time stepping method.

-Closing thoughts on Classical and Quantum folders:

-If running test=1 then a error/convergence study is eventually reported to the terminal and a text file is generated in the directory with the same error/convergence study.

 If test=2 you can pick which instance of the Riemann problem is to be solved (Lax or Sod) by commenting/uncommenting the section that specifices the initial conditions associated with each problem in euler_tests.py.